 Have you already experienced your brain processing dangers so quickly that you usually don’t even notice it yourself?
 For example, when a car comes towards you, you jump to the side – as if automatically – and only realise afterwards what has happened.

 The stress hormone cortisol also influences our immune system.
-Administered in high doses, it has immunosuppressant effects.
-This means that your immune system and thus your immune defence are restricted, as fewer T-helper cells and B lymphocytes are produced, which eliminate foreign bodies.
-Due to your body’s impaired defences, there is a greater susceptibility to infection.
+High cortisol levels have immunosuppressant effects.
+This means that your immune system and thus your immune defence are restricted, as fewer T-cells and B lymphocytes are produced, which eliminate foreign bodies.
+Due to your body’s impaired defences, you are more susceptible to infections.